Inattentional blindness: Effects of expertise

+The cross

+Based on the experiment performed by Mack and Rock, Ula Finch and Nilli Lavie tested participants with a perceptual task.
+They presented subjects with a cross, one arm being longer than the other, for 5 trials.
+On the sixth trial, a white square was added to the top left of the screen.
+The results conclude that out of 10 participants, only 2 (20%) actually saw the square.
+This would suggest that when a higher focus was attended to the length of the crossed arms, the more likely someone would altogether miss an object that was in plain sight.

 Limitations of perception or memory?

 Arien Mack and Irvin Rock's concluded in 1998 that no conscious perception can occur without attention.
 Evidence through research on inattentional blindness contemplates that it may be possible that inattentional blindness reflects a problem with memory rather than with perception.
 It is argued that at least some instances of inattentional blindness are better characterized as memory failures than perceptual failures.
 The extent to which unattended stimuli fail to engage perceptual processing is an empirical question that the combination of inattentional blindness and other various measures of processing can be used to address.

 The theory behind inattentional blindness research suggests that we consciously experience only those objects and events to which we directly attend.
 That means that the vast majority of information in our field of vision goes unnoticed.
 Thus if we miss the target stimulus in an experiment, but are later told about the existence of the stimulus, this sufficient awareness allows participants to report and recall the stimulus now that attention has been allocated to it.
 Mack and Rock, and their colleagues discovered a striking array of visual events to which people are inattentionally blind.
 However the debate arises whether this inattentional blindness was due to memory or perceptual processing limitations.

 Mack and Rock note that explanations for inattentional blindness can reflect a basic failure of perceptual processes to be engaged by unattended stimuli.
 Or that it may reflect a failure of memorial processes to encode information about unattended stimuli.
-It is important to note that the memory failure does not have to do with forgetting something that has been encoded by losing access to the memory of the stimulus from time of presentation to time of retrieval, rather that the failure is attributed to information not being encoded when the stimulus was present.
+The memory failure does not have to do with forgetting something that has been encoded by losing access to the memory of the stimulus from time of presentation to time of retrieval.
+Instead, the failure is attributed to information not being encoded when the stimulus was present.
 It seems that inattentional blindness can be explained by both memory and perceptual failures because in experimental research participants may fail to report what was on display due to failures in encoded information (memory) or a failure in perceptually processed information (perception).